 The FARC, the biggest armed group in Latin America, seized

 two policemen in the southwest last weekend, the government

-said.
-It was the first kidnapping of security forces since
+said, in the first kidnapping of security forces since April,

-leaders, said on Thursday: "Right now we don't have any
+leaders, said on Thursday that: "Right now we don't have any

 official report on that incident, if it was or wasn't the FARC."

 While the FARC has said it would halt kidnapping to fund its